 It has a no-nonsense platform.
 Here you can adjust the exposure, or even correct your lens’ distortion.

 A program such as Lightroom is none destructive, so you can always revert to your captured image.

 They are then used at the click of a button.
 They are also very tweakable for better adjustments, more specific to your images.

-Photographers in the past have been harassed and searched for photographing things others tell them they shouldn’t.
+Photographers in the past have been harassed and searched.
+Only for photographing things, others tell them they shouldn’t.